 - Safe mode on Mac: Safe mode on Mac procedure is different on intel and M1 mac, here’s the full guide. and Safe mode determines the software issue on Startup Mac.
 Repair itself.
 Check again the issue is fixed after Exit safe mode.

-- WiFi Network Card & Hardware issue:- If you have performed all the troubleshooting like Reinstall MacOS [Without Data lose, Still we highly recommend Backup your Mac].
-Use External USB WiFi Adapter on Mac and Save dollars from the high repair costs.
+- WiFi Network Card & Hardware issue: If you have performed all the troubleshooting, like Reinstalling MacOS [Without Data loss], we highly recommend Backing up your Mac.
+Use an External USB WiFi Adapter on your Mac and save dollars from high repair costs.

 Note: M1 Mac users can do earse all content and settings to fix all the internal software issue.